 So many reasons.
 Honestly I knew I wanted to have a destination wedding even before I attended my first destination wedding in 2012.
 My fiance on the other hand needed a bit more convincing.
 Everyone who knows us knows that it was all me pushing for it.
 I honestly think sometimes men get drawn into what the wedding industry is selling us even more than women!
 Of course this makes sense because (some!) men only see “average” weddings and don’t spend hours on pinterest searching “budget wedding” or “wedding under 5K” .
 It;s not just me right?
 I was determined.

 Of course herein lies the dilemma because your “average” wedding has an above average price of over $30,000.
 My husband and I knew we didn’t want to spend anywhere close to that but if we had a home wedding our guest list was non-negotiable.
 We both have big families and with just our “must have” family members and friends we were at almost 150 people.
 To save you time, when you google how to cut wedding costs it really comes down to cutting two things: your guest list and/or catering.
 Our guest list couldn’t really be made smaller to replicate the affordable pinterest weddings that usually have a guest list between 30-65.
 My husband was originally against having a destination wedding but he also didn’t love the idea of having a wedding without serving food or drinks either.
-Call us crazy but the idea of saving money for the next five years to spend it on one day wasn’t appealing either.
-So I searched and searched the internet and found that if I chose the absolute cheapest of everything I could find for our local wedding we would be at a conservative $15,000.
+Call us crazy but the idea of saving money for the next five years to spend it on one day wasn’t appealing at all.
+So I searched and searched the internet and found that if I chose the absolute cheapest of everything on our “must have” list, would be at a conservative $15,000.
 So enters the opportunity to show my fiance the perks of getting married abroad.

 Perks of choosing a Destination Wedding over the Traditional Wedding you originally wanted:

 - You can invite everyone.
 Obviously not everyone will attend.
 To be honest, only about 30% of the people we invited signed up.
 This number was similar to what we expected though.
 The people who came are some of the closest people in the world to us so our wedding had a very intimate feel.

 - You can spend a whole (amazing!) week with your guests.
 This is especially true for Canadian weddings because a destination wedding vacation is almost always a week (2-4 day destination weddings are more common in the US but in Canada 7 day packages are much more popular).
 Have you ever been to a wedding where you could hardly connect with the bride and groom because they are so busy trying to visit with everyone they invited?
 I knew that wasn’t for me.